Google Analytics 4 Is Here: Are You Ready?

 For years, Google’s Universal Analytics has been the go-to product for online data collection.
 But all good things must come to an end, and Universal Analytics is no exception.

-On July 1, 2024, Google will retire the Universal Analytics platform.
+On July 1, 2023, Google’s Universal Analytics will stop collecting data.
 Businesses and agencies will have to turn to the latest version, Google Analytics 4, to monitor traffic to their websites and the actions users take online.

 Google Analytics 4 (also called GA4) is a different animal from the old Universal Analytics.
 Although the end of Universal Analytics is still more than a year away, savvy marketers (including Twelve Three Media, of course) are already implementing Google Analytics 4 and experimenting with the platform to ensure clients do not lose any crucial data when the change occurs.